How To Re-Engineer Your About Page For More Sales

-Your About page’s primary objective is to secure a lead for your email list or in the parlance of the online world – an opt in.
-If you run a traditional main street type business your objective might also be to have visitors phone in, request a quote, or book an appointment.
-It’s not about branding (although branding can be a side benefit), it’s not about feel good – it’s about getting a lead or an inbound inquiry, and doing business.
+Your About page’s primary objective is to secure a lead for your email list or in the parlance of the online world – an opt-in.
+If you run a traditional main street business your objective might also be to have visitors phone in, request a quote, or book an appointment.
+It’s not about branding (although branding can be a side benefit), it’s not about feel-good blather – it’s about getting a lead or an inbound inquiry, and doing business.

 Tune Into WII-FM

-Why do so many business owners and marketers have no idea what it is that turns their customers on?
-Often they spend too much time telling visitors how wonderful they are, without actually showing them the benefits they’re going to enjoy as a customer.
+Why do so many business owners and marketers have no idea what turns their customers on?
+Often they spend too much time telling visitors how wonderful they are, without showing them the benefits they’re going to enjoy as a customer.